KSDaemon/wampy.js/README.md

     * String, begins with '/', meaning some path on current scheme:host:port.
     * Full qualified URL, starting with scheme 'ws' or 'wss'.
     * Host/domain with possible path, but without scheme.
-Can be in forms of:
-    * fully qualified url: schema://server:port/path
-    * server:port/path.
-In this case page schema will be used.
-    * /path.
-In this case page schema, server, port will be used.
 * **options** hash-table.
 The only required field is `realm`.
 For node.js enviroment also necessary to specify `ws` - websocket module.
 See description below.